alban-read/M1-MICRO-FORTH/dumbint.md

 A headers has pointer to the words functions (runtime and compile time), and space for small quantities of data belonging to the word.

+Important point that there are two pointers, runtime and compile time, as FORTH words are called by the compiler at compile time.

+Having two pointers will allow for '''FORTH <DOES ''' to be supported.

 The dictionary is 'full of holes' for user defined words, spread throughout it.